 Another variant of this insurance is participating whole life insurance.
 In this case, the business owners receive dividends into the policy if the company declares them.

 These dividends allow for cash available when needed while the business owner is alive.
 This can be used for general emergencies or even retirement income.
-If no cash is pulled out of the policy, it continues to grow tax-free within the government limits.
+If no cash is pulled out of the whole life policy, it continues to grow tax-free within the government limits.

 Participating whole life insurance policies may have slightly higher premiums, but they also offer larger payouts for the beneficiaries.
 The dividends declared by the company become a part of the policy and are guaranteed, regardless of the funds’ performance.